 This should get most of the dirt off the chain.
 The best possible option is to use a dedicated microfiber cloth.
 These are surprisingly cheap, and really get the job done well.
 Unlike an old towel or t-shirt (which I use to clean the bike frame), these will not get lint in your chain links.

 You can simply use a clean, dry cloth if your chain is fairly clean.
 However, if you have a lot of oil and dirt on the chain, you will need to put a good quality degreaser on the cloth.
+A great degreaser will clean most parts of your bike – and also clean your hands afterwards as well.

 Step 3: Also Clean the Cogs